amilaansari/SP-Assignments/README.md

 ## Python Menu Programme
 In this assignment, I was tasked to create a "menu" that would be deployed and navigated within the terminal.
 This was an exercise that employed classes, objects, functions, for loops, while loops, if/else statements, lists/arrays and reading files.

+## Website Wireframe Design
+*Disclaimer: This design contains images and data that are not my own and are taken from http://yijiasouthvillage.com.sg/.
+My website redesign is not intended to be used/accessed by the general public under any condition as a replacement to the original website, and is not approved by the original owners of food delivery website.
+Any information used may be inaccurate or out-of-date, and is used only for the purposes of meeting the assignment criteria and/or to display my ability in Web Design.
+No Copyright Infrignment is intended.*

+In this assignment, I was tasked to display my "redesign" of an existing food delivery website using Adobe XD.
+A basic wireframe was built initially, upon which colour, images and increased functionality was added.